 In 2012, I was given the opportunity to start in property management, and I had a rocky start—actually awful.
-But five years on, I have established myself in my favourite area of Melbourne, Albert Park, and have incredible clients, work colleagues and friends.
+But over six years on, I have established myself in my favourite area of Melbourne, Albert Park, and have incredible clients, work colleagues and friends.
 And the financial stability gets better every year.

 What are the best and worst things about being a single mum?

 I didn’t plan to be a single mum, but it happened.
 You enter survival mode and you do what you have to do to get by.
 You start by doing what’s necessary just to get through the day: making sure the kids are OK, getting them to school and ensuring they are fed.
 Then, step-by-step, you grow on your own and take every opportunity that comes your way.
 I have an incredible group of mums around my neighbourhood who I met through my kids’ sporting activities and local school who just ‘pick up’ where I fail and remind me where my kids have to be, and even get them there.
 My kids actually have become a part of these families and it has enriched their lives.
 Slater says he is a ‘brother from another mother’ and Madi is Kathryn’s second daughter.
 Such support is necessary as a single parent.

 Your returned to work five years ago when your daughter started school.
 How did you find this after having time at home?